mahnoorsheikh16/Explainable-Fake-News-Detection-and-Personalized-Credible-Recommendation-via-GraphML/README.md

-# Explainable Fake News Detection and Personalised Credible Recommendation via GraphML
+# Explainable Fake-News Detection and Personalised Credible Recommendation via GraphML

 The proliferation of fake news on critical topics remains a persistent problem on the web.
 False information is often used as a means to spread hysteria and panic among readers who are gullible and seldom fact-check.
 Manual verification itself is a cumbersome task requiring extensive research and critical evaluation, making it time-consuming and impractical for everyday readers.